entando/entando-docs/vuepress/docs/tutorials/micro-frontends/react.md

 > Add a new page → Add your widget to the page

 ---

-If you're getting started with a new install of Entando, let's add our widget to the `Home` page:

 1. Click `Page Designer` → `Page Tree` at the top nav.